SohShiWei/VPIC_ObjectDetection/README.md

 # VPIC — Venepuncture & IV Cannulation Object Detection

-Part of the **VPIC AI-assisted AR/VR Training System** — a broader project building a real-time syringe and needle tracking pipeline for venepuncture and IV cannulation training on Meta Quest 3 and Apple Vision Pro.
+Part of the **VPIC AI-assisted AR/VR Training System** — a broader project building a real-time syringe and needle tracking pipeline for venepuncture and IV cannulation training on Meta Quest 3

 This repository covers the **computer vision / object detection** component: dataset preparation, YOLOv8n model training, evaluation, and Unity integration for on-device AR inference.